AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Overview.md

     A RAM policy consists of the Version and Statement elements.
 A Statement contains the Effect, Action, Resource, and Condition fields, in which the Condition field is optional.
 For more information about the syntax and structure of RAM policies, see [Policy structure and syntax](/intl.en-US/Policy Management/Policy language/Policy structure and syntax.md).

-    The usage of Version, Statement, and Effect in RAM policies for OSS is the same as that in policies for RAM.
+    The usage of Version, Statement, and Effect in RAM policies for Object Storage Service \(OSS\) is the same as that in policies for RAM.
 For more information about the usage of Actions, Resources, and Conditions in RAM policies for OSS, see the following sections:

     -   [Actions in RAM policies for OSS](#section_x3c_nsm_2gb)
     -   [Resources in RAM policies for OSS](#section_an0_sb1_5sh)